apache/atlas/docs/src/documents/Glossary.md

 # Glossary

-A Glossary provides appropriate vocabularies for business users and it allows the terms (words) to be related to each other and categorized so that they can be understood in different contexts.
+A Glossary provides appropriate vocabularies for business users, and it allows the terms (words) to be related to each other and categorized so that they can be understood in different contexts.
 These terms can be then mapped to assets like a Database, tables, columns etc. This helps abstract the technical jargon associated with the repositories and allows the user to discover/work with data in the vocabulary that is more familiar to them.